 ABC Ardmore Venue Race Rules

-There are Ardmore Race Rules when competing at our home venue that incorporate the above IBRA rules.
+There are ABC Ardmore specific race rules when competing at our home venue that complement the above IBRA rules.

 Quick Overview of Sailing Rules